Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Preliminaries on Nichols algebras

 where $\rho_n$ is the representation of $\mathbb{B}_n$ on $M^{\otimes n}$ induced by the braiding $c$.
 Then the \emph{Nichols algebra} or \emph{quantum shuffle algebra} generated by $(M,c)$ is defined~by

-\end{defin} \begin{oss} This characterization enables one in principle to compute $\mathcal{B}(M)$ in each degree, but it is very difficult to find generators and relations for $\mathcal{B}(M)$ since in general the kernel of the map $\sha_{q,n}$ is hard to calculate in explicit terms. \\ In fact $\cB(M)$ is a Hopf algebra in a braided sense and as such it enjoys several equivalent universal properties. \end{oss}
+\end{defin} This particular definition of Nichols algebras is due to Woronowicz \cite{Wor89} and Rosso \cite{Rosso98}, and in this way Nichols algebras will appear in the present article.
+It enables one in principle to compute $\mathcal{B}(M)$ in each degree, but it is very difficult to find generators and relations for $\mathcal{B}(M)$, since in general the kernel of the map $\sha_{q,n}$ is hard to calculate in explicit terms.
+In fact $\cB(M)$ is a Hopf algebra in a braided sense and as such it enjoys several equivalent universal properties, see, e.g.,~\cite[Chapters 1 and~7]{HS20}.